DON STREET AND HURRICANES

 If Street’s advise had been followed, boats properly tied down, boats gone to sea instead of hurricane holes, losses would not have been eliminated, but losses would certainly been considerably less.

 Street has written articles on the 2017 disasters, in Caribbean Compass March 2018, Cruising Association Journal June 2018, Cruising World August 2018.
-All these articles follow in this web site.
+The information contained in all these articles follows in this web site.

 In these articles he points out that at 180 mph the load per sq ft is 84 lbs, and the load on a 60 mast exerted 30’ off the deck is 5,450 lbs.

-He also wrote an interesting article Cruising during Hurricane season September 2006 Caribbean Compass, also this article can be found below.
+He also wrote an interesting article Cruising during Hurricane season September 2006 Caribbean Compass.
+An updated and expanded version of this article appears in this webb site.

 All sailors, managers of yards that store boats, marina and bare boat managers would be well advised to read Street’s articles and follow his advise .